bjpirt/becoming-a-web-developer/04-using-a-database/README.md

 - [ ] I've started you off with a skeleton for the functions you're going to use to access the records in your database (`todos-sqlite.js`).
 The first step is to replace your import for the old in-memory `todos.js` with this one.
 You'll need to make sure that when you call the function you use await.
 Get the app to the point where it is successfully rendering the To-Do tasks that are stored in your database.
 - [ ] Have you noticed any differences with the data that is coming from the database compared to the in-memory version?
 Sqlite does not natively support booleans, so for consistency we should convert these 1's and 0's into `true` and `false`.
 Your code might still work but the consistency is good.
 - [ ] You could do this manually in each function, but it's better to create a re-usable function that takes a single row of output from the database and converts it into the format we want.
 - [ ] Start implementing the `addTodo` function.
 To illustrate another security point, we're going to do it the wrong way before doing it the right way.
 Use `template strings` again to generate the SQL statement that goes inside the `addTodo()` function and use the `exec` function to run your query.
+You should make your addTodo function look up the id of the list it will be related to and use that when you insert the record.
+You can do this in two passes (i.e. look up the record using the `url_id` and then use the `id` when you insert the todo).
+You can also do this in a single pass with a `subquery` - reducing the number of database round trips is good practice because every database request adds a delay. [`sql subquery`]

 #### Untrusted inputs - revisited